OhMeadhbh/dsd/README.md

 encode an integer or how floating point values are laid out in memory.)
-However, DSD can carry an annotation that the creator of a message assumes type details useful for 8-bit sensors, 32-bit microcontrollers and 64-bit server systems.
+However, DSD can carry an annotation that the creator of a message assumes type details useful for 8-bit sensors, 32-bit micro-controllers and 64-bit server systems.

-This package provides a Lexxer and example parser for the Text and Binary transfer syntxes.
+This package provides a Lexxer and example parser for the Text and Binary transfer syntaxes.
 (Users of the XML transfer syntax can simply use their favourite XML parser.)

 DSD is defined independently of this package, but a copy of it's